calcmogul/controls-engineering-in-frc/README.md

   * High frequency stable poles decay quickly, so they can be ignored if the system response never reaches those frequencies.
 Why can't high frequency unstable poles be ignored in the same way?
-Unlike high freq poles, poles just barely unstable can't be ignored because any unstable dynamics grow to infinity and dominate the response.
+Unlike high freq poles, poles just barely unstable can't be ignored because any unstable dynamics cause the system output to grow to infinity.
+This obviously dominates the response.

 ##### z-plane